online-photo-submission/cloudcard-photo-downloader/README.md

     - default: `DOWNLOADED`
     - allowed values: `PENDING`,`APPROVED`,`DENIED`,`READY_FOR_DOWNLOAD`,`DOWNLOADED`,`DISCARDED`,`DONE`
     - description: Downloaded photos will be marked with this status in the CloudCard web application.

-#### PhotoService Settings

-- downloader.photoService
-    - default: `SqsPhotoService`
-    - description: Allows downloading photos in near real-time by making use of queueing with AWS SQS.
-Please contact support@cloudcard.us to have a queue configured for you in AWS.
-    - options: `CloudCardPhotoService` - Legacy photo service that allows scheduled polling for photos to download.
-This option may be helpful if managing the Downloader with the Windows Task Scheduler.

 #### Shell/Batch Script Hook Settings ([Video](https://youtu.be/aJvwVxZtNTQ))